-From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or Illinois UPMIFA requires Aspire to retain as a fund of perpetual duration.
+From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or Illinois Uniform Prudent Management of Institutional Funds Act (UPMIFA) requires Aspire to retain as a fund of perpetual duration.
 In accordance with U.S. GAAP, deficiencies of this nature are reported in donor restricted net assets.
-There were no such deficiencies as of June 30, 2023 and 2022.
+There were no such deficiencies as of June 30, 2024 and 2023.